Trey2k/ib-restapi/docs/README.md

-# ib-restapi WIP come back later
+# ibrest WIP come back later

 This is a Golang lib with bindings for the Interactive Broker's cpwebapi[https://interactivebrokers.github.io/cpwebapi/]